Collection: Musicians' Union Archive

 Extent: 230 boxes

-The Musicians' Union Archive has been fully catalogued with detailed information on the contents of the collection available on our online archives catalogue.
+The Musicians' Union Archive has been fully catalogued with detailed information on the contents of the collection available on our online catalogue.

 The Summary of holdings document provides a useful overview of the records held at national, district and local branch level.